 There are three Hispanics down south by the Massachusetts border.

-That there is that there are people who are there is a professional class who are doing well, who feel that they can for afford Obama.
+That there are people who are, there is a professional class who are doing well, who feel that they can afford Obama.

-There are people who associated with government uh down in Concord, there are people associated with Dartmouth College, with uh with Hitchcock Hospital, which is a pr prestigious elite hospital.
+There are people associated with Dartmouth College, with Hitchcock Hospital, which is a prestigious elite hospital.

-And if you have if you're associated with those uh institutes, uh you're doing very you're doing well, and you feel you can afford Obama.
+And if you're associated with those institutes, you're doing well, and you feel you can afford Obama.

 Then there's another kind of guy, the guy who isn't doing too well.

-Uh and in those parts, in the poorer parts of the state, they're basically clinging to Obama because he's the uh the party of extended unemployment benefits and uh and uh greater food stamps and all the and basically more welfare I mean in the the shorthand is more welfare checks to spend at the gun shop.
+And in those parts, in the poorer parts of the state, they're basically clinging to Obama because he's the party of extended unemployment benefits and greater food stamps and all the, and basically more welfare.

-So in other words, they're people who have the cultural habits of the sturdy self-reliant citizen.
+In other words, they're people who have the cultural habits of the sturdy, self-reliant citizen.

 What they don't like is the sturdy and the self-reliant part.